benjaminlefevre/bendk97-space-killer/README.md

 For more details check the [LICENCE](LICENSE) file

 # CI
-Travis CI is installed to build every Pull Requests and the master on a daily basis.
+Travis CI is installed to build every Pull Requests and the master on a daily basis : https://travis-ci.org/benjaminlefevre/space-killer/